ShihaoXiong/ShihaoXiong.github.io/source/_posts/algorithm.md

 `ListNode1 -> ListNode2 -> ListNode3 -> null`

+**key points:**

+1. When you want to access value/next of a ListNode, **make sure it is not null pointer**.
+2. Never ever lose the control of the head pointer of the LinkedList.

-#### Example 1: Given a linked list, fond the index - k element of it.
+#### Example 1: Given a linked list, find the index - k element of it.

 ```java
 public class FindKth {